Our Worship Life

-Sunday School classes are available for children in Kindergarten through 8th grade on Sunday mornings at 9:45am in our North Classrooms.
+Sunday School classes are available for children in Kindergarten through 8th grade on Sunday mornings at 9:45am in our Sunday School Classrooms.

-Lessons with Little Ones, a class for parents and their small children, is also offered on Sunday mornings at 9:45am in the North Classrooms area.
+Lessons with Little Ones, a class for parents and their small children, is also offered on Sunday mornings at 9:45am in the Sunday School Classrooms area.

 High Schoolers meet on Sunday mornings at 9:45am in the Conference Room within the church offices.